h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###Introduction

 Distributed Random Forest (DRF) is a powerful classification and regression tool.
 When given a set of data, DRF generates a forest of classification (or regression) trees, rather than a single classification (or regression) tree.
 Each of these trees is a weak learner built on a subset of rows and columns.
 More trees will reduce the variance.
-The classification/regression from each H2O tree can be thought of as a vote; the most votes determines the classification/regression.
+The classification from each H2O tree can be thought of as a vote; the most votes determines the classification.

 The current version of DRF is fundamentally the same as in previous versions of H2O (same algorithmic steps, same histogramming techniques), with the exception of the following changes: